libapps/libapps-mirror/nassh/docs/FAQ.md

   This makes it about as secure as any other connection based on the ssh command.

-  It does have the added advantage of running ssh as a sandboxed Native Client plugin, which in theory makes it more secure than an unsandboxed ssh connection.
+  It does have the added advantage of running ssh as a sandboxed WASM plugin, which in theory makes it more secure than an unsandboxed ssh connection.

   Additionally, the Secure Shell application follows a strict Content Security Policy that does not allow access to the JavaScript 'eval' function.
 This